bankonme/aplud/README.md

 * ```myparam``` will be in the plugin file the value of the variable ```bootappend```
 * ```file.cfg``` will be in the plugin file the value of the variable ```syslinuxcfg```

+You'll need to know the boot options of the live cd you wan to use as well.

 ### Actual plugin creation ###

 Let's say you want to add the 'newdistro' distribution :